Nature Decides

 Nature decides.
 That also means your nature decides.

 We often believe we control our choices, acting from a place of personal will.
 However, we exist as part of a greater pattern of nature that flows through us.
-We observe this pattern in our genetics, biochemistry, predispositions, early life conditioning, and many other aspects of our physical, emotional, and mental existence.
+We observe this pattern in our genetics, biochemistry, predispositions, early life conditioning, and various other aspects of our physical, emotional, and mental existence.

 But what does that really mean?
 Science increasingly suggests that our decisions do not arise solely from conscious thought.
 Neuroscience, biology, and even quantum research indicate that much of what we call “choice” actually unfolds before we become aware of it.